 - Constantly developing, implementing and improving tools and methodologies to deliver the above services.

-22 September 2020: ASC has published a new version of the ASC Policy for Audits During Covid-19 Outbreak published originally on July 31st.
-This new policy is applicable starting from October 1st 2020 and it is valid until further notice:
+12 April 2021: ASC has published a new version of the ASC Policy for Audits During Covid-19 published originally on 22 September 2020 (see below).
+This new policy is applicable starting from 12 April 2021 and it is valid until further notice:

 20 July 2020: ASC has later published the following exit policy, normative for all ASC audits that according to the certificate cycle will be conducted immediately after an audit that used one of the exceptions offered by the ASC COVID 19 Policy: